raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 - Heap reuse on data structure construction and deconstruction (pattern matching)
 - Heap reuse specialization (in-place updates of data structures)
-- Relaxed atomic operations
+- Non-atomic operations or atomic operations with relaxed memory ordering for heap blocks not shared by multiple threads
-- Borrow inference
+- Borrow inference to reduce reference count operations

 By implementing all of those optimizations in [Koka](https://github.com/koka-lang/koka), they achieved GC overhead much less than other languages in several common algorithms and data structures, such as red-black tree.
 For more information, see [the latest version of the paper][perceus].